Anti-spam protection in EOP

 Use email authentication: If you own an email domain, you can use DNS to help insure that messages from senders in that domain are legitimate.
 To help prevent spam and unwanted spoofing in EOP, use all of the following email authentication methods:

 DKIM: DomainKeys Identified Mail adds a digital signature to the message header of messages sent from your domain.
-For information, see Use DKIM to validate outbound email sent from your custom domain in Office 365.
+For information, see Use DKIM to validate outbound email sent from your custom domain in Microsoft 365.

 DMARC: Domain-based Message Authentication, Reporting, and Conformance helps destination email systems determine what to do with messages that fail SPF or DKIM checks and provides another level of trust for your email partners.
-For more information, see Use DMARC to validate email in Office 365.
+For more information, see Use DMARC to validate email in Microsoft 365.

 Prevent the delivery of spam to the Inbox